Spieth in good place at PGA as he takes long view of career

-KIAWAH ISLAND — Jordan Spieth has a much clearer outlook now than he did the last time the PGA Championship was at Kiawah Island.
+KIAWAH ISLAND, S.C. — Jordan Spieth has a much clearer outlook now than he did the last time the PGA Championship was at Kiawah Island.

 For starters, he wasn’t even at Kiawah in 2012.